Aftaputra/Microscope-OF/simulation_guide.md

 * You can **load a sample** to simulate imaging conditions, using the **Load Sample** options in the **Settings tab**.
 * To remove a sample and reset the view, use the **Remove Sample** option in the **Settings tab**.
 * You can load and remove simulated samples under: **Settings → Camera → Load/Remove Sample**.
-* The Full Auto-Calibratie option in camera settings can be used to **Remove the sameple → Run background detection → Re-load the sample**.
+* The Full Auto-Calibrate option in camera settings can be used to **Remove the sample → Run background detection → Re-load the sample**.
 * You can adjust the sample coverage needed for the image not to be detected as background in the **Background Detect tab** under: **Configure → Sample Coverage**.
 The default value is 25%.

 ---